yousefelsharkawy/XML-Project/README.md

 ### 1. Reading and Parcing
 Through the GUI, the user is able to select the path of the XML file from his hard disk.
 Once he clicks the file, it will appear in the text area

 What happens under the hood?
 The once the file path is chosen.
-It will be stored into a **Buffered Reader** object, which is passed immediately to **fileReader()** function, which converts the buffered reader into an **Arra    yList** of strings, with each element corresponds to a line in the XML file.
+It will be stored into a **Buffered Reader** object, which is passed immediately to [fileReader](https://github.com/0ssamaak0/XML-Project/blob/main/Phase1_1.java#L68) function, which converts the buffered reader into an **ArrayList** of strings, with each element corresponds to a line in the XML file.

-In order to increase the performance of the operations and simplify the next functions. we stored the contents of the **ArrayList** into a single String, with no spaces, tabs nor new lines using **xml_parser()**.
+In order to increase the performance of the operations and simplify the next functions. we stored the contents of the **ArrayList** into a single String, with no spaces, tabs nor new lines using [xml_parser](https://github.com/0ssamaak0/XML-Project/blob/main/Phase1_1.java#L81).

 ![Reding and Parsing the file](https://github.com/0ssamaak0/XML-Project/blob/main/Reding_and_Parsing_the_file.png)